yewstack/yew/website/src/pages/tutorial.md

 }
 ```

-Next, we'll create instances of this struct in our `app` function and use those instead of hardcoding the data:
+Next, we will create instances of this struct in our `app` function and use those instead of hardcoding the data:

 ```rust
 let videos = vec![